Skip to content

 • The third law is a consequence of the assumption that gravitational force is inversely proportional to the square of the distance (\(F \thicksim 1/r^2\)).

 Newton could explain what Kepler predicted but without describing how the gravitational force was produced.
-He was able to change the magic approach due to Kepler into a mysterious explanation that promoted understanding but left open questions about the origins of the forces that produced the observed planetary movements.
+He was able to change the magic approach due to Kepler into a mysterious explanation that promoted understanding but left open questions about the origin of the force that produced the observed planetary movements.

-Comprehension procedure: to describe Einstein´s relativity theories which consider that the physical properties of the universe can be explained in terms of geometrical properties.
+Comprehension procedure: to describe the theories of special and general relativity created by Albert Einstein where he explains the physical properties of the universe in terms of geometrical properties.

 The explanations given by Kepler, Newton and Einstein are elements in a chain of concepts, models and theories that solve some problems but leave open other questions.
 All kinds of explanations have their own region of validity.
 More about gravitation will be discussed in next Chapter 4.
 Geometrization of the description of motion.